Moving to Stillwater, Oklahoma: A Comprehensive Guide

 Is Stillwater, Oklahoma, a good place for families?

-Yes, with affordable housing and a strong sense of community, Stillwater is appealing to families.
+Yes, with affordable housing and a more grounded local identity, Stillwater is appealing to families.

 What are the main industries in Stillwater?